yogeshdeo91/SQL-Multiple-Table-Project-on--Ecommerce-Dataset/README.md

 SQL Concept: INNER JOIN, GROUP BY, COUNT()

-^ These problem statements will give you hands-on experience with SQL joins and aggregations, allowing you to extract meaningful insights from the dataset while practicing your SQL skills.
+^These problem statements will give you hands-on experience with SQL joins and aggregations, allowing you to extract meaningful insights from the dataset while practicing your SQL skills.